 Warning: The calibrators and controls of human origin have tested negative for HBsAg, anti-HCV, anti-HIV-1 and anti-HIV-2.
 Nonetheless, all materials should be treated as being a potential infection hazard and should be handled with care.
-Some of the reagents contain small quantities of sodium azide.
+Some of the reagents contain the agent sodium azide in a non-declarable concentration.
 Avoid skin contact.